 Cancer continues to be one of the most significant healthcare problems worldwide.
 In Europe, around three million new cases are diagnosed and 1.7 million people die of cancer each year.
 Given the strong association between the risk of cancer and advanced age, these levels will probably continue to rise as the population ages.
 More than 95% of cancers are solid tumors.
 Of these, one in four is a tumor arising in the respiratory tract (primarily lung cancer).

-The Solid Tumors and Biomarkers Program seeks to determine the molecular mechanisms that underlie the transformation of a normal epithelial cell into a malignant tumor capable of invading other organs.
+The Solid Tumors Program seeks to determine the molecular mechanisms that underlie the transformation of a normal epithelial cell into a malignant tumor capable of invading other organs.
 Our work primarily focuses on two types of cancer: lung cancer and brain tumors.
 In order to study these tumors, we have access to in vitro and in vivo disease models, genetic and cellular analysis methods, sophisticated image-analysis techniques and valuable collections of clinical samples from patients.
 One of our primary objectives is to identify molecular markers associated with the development of cancer in order to be able to devise and validate new strategies for early detection.
 We also investigate the design of new therapies directed at specific molecular alterations that are useful in the treatment of these types of cancer.